f5devcentral/f5-agility-labs-containers/docs/class3/module1/lab2.rst

 .. image:: /_static/class3/F5-CTRL-CREATING.png
    :align: center

-To *Running* state, once you see this go ahead and CTRL-D out of the watch routine
+To *Running* state, once you see this go ahead and CTRL-C out of the watch routine

 .. image:: /_static/class3/F5-CTRL-RUNNING.png
    :align: center